datalad-handbook/book/docs/basics/101-121-siblings.rst

 Let's see how this is done.

-.. index:: ! datalad command; siblings
+.. index:: !
+DataLad command; siblings

 First of all, navigate back into the original dataset.
 In the original dataset, "add" a "sibling" by using